-- After 30 minutes, how does the colour in the bag change?
+- After 30 minutes, how does the color in the bag change?

-- After 30 minutes, how does the colour of a glass change?
+- After 30 minutes, how does the color of a glass change?

 - Allow the experiment to run for 30 minutes while putting the dialysis bag in a glass.
 Note the glasses and the dialysis bag’s hues.

 How To Write a Scientific Lab Report: According To Our Lab Report Writing Service Experts